 Ege Y. Ercan

 Ege Y. Ercan is an economics major in the College.
-He has interned at the Central Bank of the Republic of Turkey and the Brookings Institution.
+He has interned at the Central Bank of the Republic of Turkey and is a research assistant for Dr. Simcha Barkai's UChicago research team, focussing on economic impacts of anti-trust enforcement.